Bank of Baroda

 Basis for Opinion

-2. We conducted our audit in accordance with the Standards of Auditing (“SAs”) issued by the Institute of Chartered Accountants of India (“the ICAI ”).
-Our responsibility under those standards are further described in the Auditors' Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (“ICAI”) together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the appliable Accounting Standard , and provisions of section 29 of Banking Regulation Act, 1949 and circulars and guidelines issued by the RBI from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+2. We conducted our audit in accordance with the Standards on Auditing (“SAs”) issued by the Institute of Chartered Accountants of India (“the ICAI”).
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Standalone Financial Statements section of our report.
+We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (“ICAI”) together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards issued by the ICAI, and provisions of section 29 of Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India (RBI) from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

-4. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of current period.
+3. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements for the year ended March 31, 2026.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the Key Audit Matters of the Bank to be communicated in our report:
+We have determined the matters described below to be the Key Audit Matters to be communicated in our report:

 (i) Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 4 of Schedule 17 to the financial statements)